 As an Amazon Associate we earn from qualifying purchases.

 Young girls then undergo puberty and become grown adults.
-Even as grown women, we still do encounter some difficulties with choosing the correct bra size or fit that is best suited for our bodies.
-This leads us to the question, what is a sister size in a bra?
+Even as grown women, I still do encounter some difficulties with choosing the correct bra size or fit that is best suited for my body.
+This leads me to the question, what is a sister size in a bra?

 What Is a Sister Size in a Bra?